 Whites on the island were at first split concerning the Revolution.
 Thus changed as the National Assembly began to address the subjet of slavery.
 The French National Assemby approved modest legislation concerning free people of color, mostly affecting mulasttos.
 They granted French citizenship to well-to-do free prople of color (May 1791).
 The white settlers not only refused to comply with the Assembly's decesion, but were outraged at the very idea and ran riot.
 The whites lynched mullatoes they could lay their hands on.
 They also burned the Tri-Color flag of the Republic.
 Seemingly unconsidered was the reaction of slaves which constituted the great bulk of the population.
 The mulattoes and freed slaves resisted.
 This was the first fighting on Haiti.
 [Blackburn, pp. 633-44.]
 And in the seething political situation, groups of slaves launched attacks.
 The attacks at first were scattered, occuring mostly at isolated plantations in the north.
 A Voodoo houngan named Boukman launched the ininital slave rebellion (1791).
 The French were at first able to maintain control, but the devision between the whites and the mulatoes significantly weakened the French position on the island.

 After the initial slave rebellion, a civil war develops between the black dominated north and the mulatto dominated south.
 Toussaint L'Ouverture, an educated herb doctor and military man, emerged as the leader of the former slaves in the north.
 He conquered the entire island.
 Spain ceded the eastern side of the island to France (1795).
 Toussaint managed to restor order, ended the massacres, and restored some of the colony's lost prosperity (1796).
 Napoleon Bonaparte seized control of France.
-He attempts to retake Saint Domingue because of the huge exports that had come from the colony.
-He sends a substantial 34,000 man army to defeat the slave armies and reestablish French control.
+He attempted to retake Saint Domingue because of the huge sugar exports that had come from the colony.
+He sent a substantial 34,000 man army to defeat the slave armies and reestablish French control.
 The French commander Leclerc through subterfuge seized Toussaint L'Ouverture seized and deported him to France (1801).
 He died in a French prison.
 The Convention in Paris reintroduced slavery to Saint Domingue (1802).
 This result in a renewed rebellion and more massacres (1802).
+The Fench Army was decimated by a yellow fever epidemic.
 The slaves continued to resist even after Toussaint's capture.
 Haitains declared an independent republic (1804).

 The long complicated revolutionary struggle carried on by the slaves of Saint-Domingue finally ended with freedom and the founding of the Republic of Haiti (January 1, 1804).
 Jean Jacques Dessalines proclaimed the independent black Republic of Haiti (1804).
 The Haitan Revolution is one of the few successful slave rebellions in history.
 It was also the first independent black republic.
 The country's new leaders decided to name the new country Haiti.
 This was the Taino name for the island ("high land") and chosen to honor the originl inhabitants.
 Dessalines ordered the killing of all Frenchmen remaining on the island a step designed to ensure that the whites would never be able to regain control.
 The new country was not accepted by the international community.
 No European country recognized Haiti nor did the United States.
 The French withdrew, but refused to recignize Haitain independemce.
 Countries like the Britain and the United States saw Haiti as a threat.
 The United States had a substantial slave population and slave rebellions was an enduring fear in the South.
 Britain had valuavle colonies in the Caribbean with economies based on slavery.
 Haiti offered assistance to South American revolutionaries.
 Dessalines is, however, is only able to maintain control in the black north.